 In this, the most complex conservatory at Kew, there are ten computer-controlled climatic zones under one roof.

-Main zone in the southern end representing the world’s warm, arid regions.
+The main zone at the southern end, it represents the world’s warm, arid regions.
 Here you can find species of agave, aloe and cacti.

-Main zone in the northern end representing ecosystems such as rainforests and mangrove swamps.
+The main zone in the northern end, it represents ecosystems such as rainforests and mangrove swamps.